 But don’t try to get a nonimmigrant visa to go and live in the United States It may seem quicker and easier than applying for an immigrant visa (see our information on immigrant visa), but (1) we probably won’t issue the visa, so you’ve wasted the application fee, (2) if you lie to get a visa you could be ineligible to get a visa for the rest of your life, (3) if you reach the United States, the immigration officer at the airport may send you right back, and (4) even if you succeed in getting into the United States, adjusting your status is a long and potentially expensive process.

 Normally, becoming an American citizen is a lengthy process, requiring several years of residence in the United States, and can only be done in the United States.
 Special rules apply, however, to active duty members of the military.
-If you are on active duty and a legal permanent resident, the U.S. residence requirements can be waived and you may apply through the USCIS office at the Consulate General in Frankfurt.
-See the USCIS Frankfurt website or contact your military legal office for further details.
+If you are on active duty and a legal permanent resident, the U.S. residence requirements can be waived.
+Please contact your military legal office for further details.

 Other Consular Services